 NOTE: This guide assumes you have already set up Yunohost for your self-hosted software needs.

-All that said, customizing a basic WordPress installation to meet your marketing and e-commerce needs may not be your thing.
+Customizing a basic WordPress installation to meet your marketing and e-commerce needs may not be your thing.
 There are plenty of WordPress “design shops” out there who could help you, but they may be hesitant to work with your Open Source I.T. configuration.
 There is no reason they can’t, but these “dime-a-dozen” shops often try to minimize friction for maximum profit – or they may be simply technically incompetent.
 I haven’t done any research on WordPress developers or companies who will work with an existing Yunohost WordPress installation – but they shouldn’t be too hard to find.

 Making your Website the Default for your Domain